 The words hit me like a ton of bricks.
 I turn away from him and nod.
 Nathan takes this as acceptance, and leaves to chat with some guys he'll declare his best friends in the whole wide world, exchange contacts with, and then wake up in the morning and wonder who the hell John is.
 Then declare me the greatest guy on earth while I nurse his hungover self back to sanity.

-I glance over at where the DJ should be, but the burst of light stops me.
+There's no reason that the DJ should have a keyboard, right?
+I glance over at where the DJ should be (even if the keyboard is unlikely), but the burst of light stops me.
 I turn back to the bartender, who looks about as amused as I am.
 I guess he doesn't get paid enough for his service.
 I certainly don't get paid enough for mine to Nathan.

 Friends can't be bought with money, I remind myself jokingly.
 My sense of humor might be horrible, but at least I think it's moderately funny.